suwebdev/suwebdev.seattleu.edu/README.md

 # SU WebDev Pages

-This is the org pages repository for the Web Development Certificate at Seattle University..
+This is the org pages repository for the Web Development Certificate at Seattle University.

 Using this repository
 =====================